How Long is a Heart Cath Procedure? What to Expect Before and After

 2. Monitoring: During this time, healthcare staff will closely observe your vital signs and watch for any complications, like bleeding or infection.
 Your safety is our top priority as you heal.

 Dr. Cindy L. Grines emphasizes that recovery times can vary depending on the access point used.
-For instance, accessing the radial artery often allows for quicker recovery compared to the femoral artery.
+For instance, accessing the radial artery often allows for compared to the femoral artery.
 By following these post-procedure care instructions, you can facilitate a quicker and more effective recovery.
 Most individuals find they can return to their normal activities within a week, and we’re here to support you every step of the way.

 This flowchart guides you through the recovery process after your procedure.
 Each box represents a key step to follow, helping you understand what to expect and how to care for yourself.